Jakob-Bach/Constrained-Subgroup-Discovery/README.md

 ```

 Fitting time may be higher than optimization time since it also includes preparing optimization and the results object.
-However, except for exact optimization (where entering all constraints into the optimizer may take some time),
+However, except for solver-based optimization (where entering all constraints into the solver may take some time),
 the difference between optimization time and fitting time should be marginal.
+The evaluation routine computes WRAcc, whose minimum and maximum depend on the class imbalance in the dataset,
+as well as nWRAcc, which is normalized to `[-1, 1]`.

+### Discovering Alternative Subgroup Descriptions

 Additionally, subgroup-discovery methods inheriting from `AlternativeSubgroupDiscoverer`
-(currenty only `BeamSearchSubgroupDiscoverer` and `SMTSubgroupDiscoverer`)
+(currently only `BeamSearchSubgroupDiscoverer` and `SMTSubgroupDiscoverer`)
 can search alternative subgroup descriptions with the method `search_alternative_descriptions()`.
 Before starting this search, you should set `a` (number of alternatives) and
 `tau_abs` (number of previously selected features that must not be selected again) in the initializer.
-Also, we highly recommend to limit the number of selected features with the parameter `k` in the initializer,
+Also, we highly recommend limiting the number of selected features with the parameter `k` in the initializer,
 so there are still enough unselected features that may be selected in the alternatives instead.

 ```python